qorix-group/score/docs/features/communication/abi_compatible_data_types/index.rst

 1. **ABI Compatibility**: Processes implemented in different programming languages (C++17 and Rust 1.88) must interpret a shared memory location consistently as the same native type, provided both have compile-time access to the type definition.
 This scenario eliminates serialization overhead and allows direct memory access.

-2. **Type Description**: It should be possible to record arbitrary data streams, and convert or analyze them at a later time and/or on a different system, without having to recompile the conversion or analysis tools for that particular data format.
+2. **Type Structure Metadata**: It should be possible to record arbitrary data streams, and convert or analyze them at a later time and/or on a different system, without having to recompile the conversion or analysis tools for that particular data format.
 A machine-readable description of the format, including any user-defined data types, should be available on request during runtime.
-In addition, this description could potentially be used by gateway processes to perform relatively simple but generic transformations between different data representations.
+In addition, this structure description could potentially be used by gateway processes to perform relatively simple but generic transformations between different data representations.

 ABI Compatibility